xiangyuan/blog/content/blog/2012/2012-09-18_virtualenv-quickstart.rst

-public: yes
-tags: [python, pip, virtualenv]
-summary: A short virtualenv quickstart guide.

 Virtualenv Quickstart Guide
 ===========================

+:tags: python, pip, virtualenv
+:language: en
+:summary: A short virtualenv quickstart guide.

 I was searching for a nice `virtualenv` quickstart guide today, but couldn't find one that I liked.
 Either they were outdated and still relied on